rweyrauch/AoSSimulator/README.md

 The application permits two units to conduct a simulated Age of Sigmar battle.
 These units are called Player 1 or Red and Player 2 or Blue.
 The battle is conducted following the Age of Sigmar 2.0 core rules.
-The battle starts with an initiative roll for first turn and then progresses through a multiturn simulation of an Age of Sigmar battle.
+The battle starts with an initiative roll for first turn and then progresses through a multi-turn simulation of an Age of Sigmar battle.
 The application aims to simulate each phase of the game; Hero, Movement, Shooting, Charge, Combat and Battleshock.
 The default simulation is a 5 round battle.